DanyangLinda/weather-data/README.md

 As a candidate for Data Engineer - Big Data and Software Engineering, I would like to use this case to show my skill of using Spark and Scala to manipulate big dataset.

 ### Construct geography dataset
 The earth image at [Visible Earth](https://visibleearth.nasa.gov/view.php?id=73934) contains elevation information of all positions on Earth.
-To make the image data can be easily fed in to Spark, the code will convert it into earthImage.csv as follows
+To make the image data can be easily fed in to Spark, the code will convert it into earthImage.csv first as follows
 ```
 3,6386,13
 3,6387,38